 This might seem counter-intuitive, but hear me out!
 Use technology to find ways that will help you connect with like-minded people.
 Search for local meet-ups, a new gym class or in-person educational class or training and sign up.
 Don’t overthink it!
 Just sign up, show up, and see who you meet along the way.
 Being in a room of like-minded people instantly gives you something to talk about and helps foster connections that you wouldn’t otherwise find scrolling through your newsfeed.

 Turn off notifications

-A 2016 study by dscout, found we touch our phones about 2,617 times a day!
-The constant ding and beep of our devices has made our attention spans short and interrupts us when we’re working, and more importantly when we’re spending time with loved ones or out making new friends.
+A 2016 study by dscout found we touch our phones about 2,617 times a day!
+The constant ding and beep of our devices have made our attention spans short and interrupts us when we’re working, and more importantly when we’re spending time with loved ones or out making new friends.

 Give yourself time each day, or each week if that’s where you need to start, with phone notifications turned off.
 Not having the constant buzz of phone notifications will allow you to actively listen to conversations and properly appreciate your surroundings when you’re out and about.